-Completion of Portfolio (GEOG 788 (608)))
+Completion of Portfolio GEOG 608

-a.
-Passing grade in 788 (608) (the portfolio assessment exercise)

-b. the student fails to meet the expectations for the Comprehensive Portfolio Assessment, the PAC shall provide the following in writing and a copy provided to the Department Graduate Office:
+- a.
+Passing grade in 608 (the Comprehensive Portfolio Assessment (CPA) exercise) - b.
+If the student fails to meet the expectations for the CPA the PAC shall provide the following in writing and a copy provided to the Department Graduate Office:

-Any actions that the committee requires the student to complete before they are judged to have fully passed the Comprehensive Portfolio Assessment; and
+Any actions that the committee requires the student to complete before they are judged to have fully passed the CPA; and